 Sports administration is a great field for students who are sports fans but are not able to be competitive in the professional world.
 With a master’s degree in sports administration, you can work as a sports manager, facility director, coach, or in any number of other positions related to the world of professional or collegiate sports.
 What can you expect to earn in this field?
-Let’s take a look at the average salary you can expect with a masters in sports administration.
+Let’s take a look at the average masters in sports administration salary.

 Sports Administration Salary by Experience Level

-With a master’s degree in sports administration, you can expect to earn anywhere from $30,000 to $100,000 annually – and in some cases, like if you work in a high-profile position, you could earn even more.
+With a master’s degree in sports administration, you can expect to earn anywhere from $30,000 entry level, mid-level around $50,000 to $100,000 upper-level annually.
+In some cases, like if you work in a high-profile position, you could earn even more.
 With just a bachelor’s degree, you can expect to earn much less, since the top positions in this field are usually only open to those with at least a master’s degree.
-Entry-level positions, no matter what your experience level typically start on the low end of the scale, but as you work in this field, you can work your way up the ladder to more lucrative positions.
+Entry-level positions, no matter what your experience level, typically start on the low end of the scale, but as you work in this field, you can work your way up the ladder to more lucrative positions.

 Sports Administration Salary by Job Title

 Your job title plays a huge role in determining the salary you’ll be offered with a masters in sports administration.
 The highest paying positions are typically with major league teams, though there are also six-figure salaries available at the minor league and college levels.
 You can also work as an agent or manager, where you’ll earn a percentage of whatever your client makes; the earning potential in this field is high, especially if you represent a number of top athletes in your sport of choice.
 Other positions are available in fields such as a sports broadcasting, sports marketing and advertising, and event planning.
-In order to make sure games run smoothly, you could also work as a sports information director; the average salary in this field is around $62,000.
+In order to make sure games run smoothly, you could also work as a sports information director; the average salary in this field is around $77,000 per year as of 2014 according to Indeed.com.

 Other Factors that Affect Salary

 Your experience level and job title aren’t the only things that will affect your salary.
-Location also plays a role, as does the type of employer – if you work for a larger corporation in an urban environment, you can typically make more many.
-Keep in mind that salary is not the only thing that matters – you shoudl also compare benefits packages and other perks when job hunting.
+Location also plays a role, as does the type of employer.
+If you work for a larger corporation in an urban environment, you can typically make more money.
+Keep in mind that salary is not the only thing that matters.
+You should also compare benefits packages and other perks when job hunting.

 Top Online Master of Sports & Athletic Admin Degrees

 Sports administrators include athletic directors, sports managers, sports information department personnel, and much more.
 Earning a masters degree in sports administration from a top-notch university will open doors to several new career opportunities.
-Each of the following schools offers at least one master’s degree program in sports administration or a closely related subject.
+Georgetown University, Ohio University are schools that offer at least one master’s degree program in sports administration or a closely related subject.

 This post originally ran on Mastersinsportsadministration.com which is a complete resource guide for up and coming students to find the best Sports Administration program.
 Here you will find all the information you need for career advice, school requirements, and options you can explore once you have your degree.